 • Private rentals

-The Village is operated by Adelaide University and is an apartment complex located in the city centre near China Town and the Adelaide Central Markets.
+The Village is operated by Adelaide University and is an apartment complex located in the city centre near China Town and the Adelaide Central Market.
 It’s a 10-minute bus ride or a 25-minute walk away from the university’s city campus.
-It’s exclusive to students with on-site staff available 24 hours a day, 7 days a week with a free shuttle service to and from the campus.
+It’s exclusive to students, with on-site staff available 24 hours a day, 7 days a week, with a free shuttle service to and from the campus.
 You have the option of living alone or sharing an apartment with other students.
 There are common indoor and outdoor areas for socialising and preparing food.

 Homestay is a good option if you would like to live with a local family and need extra support.
 While you’re staying with your homestay family in their home, they will take care of you and make you feel comfortable.
 It’s also a great opportunity to practise your English language skills outside the classroom.